tasnuva-14/Dockerization-of-Simple-flask-application/README.md

 ## Features
 - Displays a form with fields for user input (`name` and `color`).
 - Processes the form submission and renders a result page.
-- Suppose one has input his/her name and selected a color, the output will print the name in that color.
+- Suppose, one has input his/her name and selected a color, the output will print the name in that color.
 - Dockerized for seamless setup and deployment.

 ## File Structure